 China approves contentious Hong Kong national security law

-He said punishments would not include the death penalty but did not elaborate on further details such as whether the law could be applied retroactively.
-"We hope the law will serve as a deterrent to prevent people from stirring up trouble," Tam said in the interview.
-"Don't let Hong Kong be used as a tool to split the country."
-The South China Morning Post newspaper and public broadcaster RTHK, both citing unnamed sources, said the standing committee had approved the law unanimously Tuesday.

-Hong Kong leader Carrie Lam had declined to comment earlier in the day, while the Standing Committee was still meeting.
-She did say that once the law is passed, "the Hong Kong government will announce it and promulgate it for implementation here, and then I and my senior officials will do our best to respond to everyone's questions, especially regarding the enforcement of this national law."
-The legislation is aimed at curbing subversive, secessionist and terrorist activities, as well as foreign intervention in the city's affairs.
-It follows months of anti-government protests that at times descended into violence in Hong Kong last year.
+“We hope the law will serve as a deterrent to prevent people from stirring up trouble,” Tam said.
+“Don't let Hong Kong be used as a tool to split the country.”
+Passage of the law came amid warnings and criticism both in Hong Kong and the international community that it will be used to curb opposition voices in the Asian financial hub.
+The U.S. has already begun moves to end special trade terms and others dispensations given to Hong Kong after the former British colony was handed over to Chinese rule in 1997.
+The government has said the legislation is aimed at curbing subversive, secessionist and terrorist activities, as well as foreign intervention in the city's affairs.
+It follows months of anti-government protests in Hong Kong last year that at times descended into violence.

-Prominent Hong Kong pro-democracy activist Joshua Wong, as well as Agnes Chow and Nathan Law, issued statements on Facebook indicating that they would withdraw from pro-democracy organization Demosisto.
-Wong said "worrying about life and safety" has become a real issue and that nobody will be able to predict the repercussions of the law, whether it is being extradited to China or facing jail terms of 10 years or more.
+Speaking in a video message to the UN Human Rights Council in Geneva, Hong Kong leader Carrie Lam said the law would “only target an extremely small minority” of lawbreakers, would not be retroactive, and that mainland legal bodies would only have jurisdiction in “rare, specified situations.”
+Critics say it is the most significant erosion to date of Hong Kong's British-style rule of law and the high degree of autonomy that Beijing promised Hong Kong would enjoy at least through 2047 under a so-called “one country, two systems” framework.
+After the law passed, prominent Hong Kong pro-democracy activists Joshua Wong, Agnes Chow and Nathan Law issued statements on Facebook saying they would withdraw from the pro-democracy organization Demosisto.
+Wong said “worrying about life and safety” has become a real issue and nobody will be able to predict the repercussions of the law, whether it is being extradited to China or facing long jail terms."
+Demosisto then announced on Facebook that it was disbanding, saying the loss of top members made it difficult to continue.

-The law has met with strong opposition within Hong Kong and condemnation from former colonial ruler Britain, the U.S., the European Union, and others.
-Human rights groups have warned the law could target opposition politicians seen as insufficiently loyal to Beijing for arrest or disqualification from running in September elections for the Legislative Council.
+“The speed and secrecy with which China has pushed through this legislation intensifies the fear that Beijing has calculatingly created a weapon of repression to be used against government critics, including people who are merely expressing their views or protesting peacefully,” Rosenzweig said in a statement.
+Concerns were also expressed in Taiwan, which Beijing claims as its own territory to be brought under its control by force if necessary.

-Ahead of the announcement, the Trump administration said Monday it will bar defense exports to Hong Kong and will soon require licenses for the sale of items to Hong Kong that have both civilian and military uses.
-The administration has warned for weeks that if the law was passed, it would take action to end special U.S. trade and commercial preferences Hong Kong had enjoyed since reverting to Chinese rule in 1997.
+“Democracy and freedom are shared universal values of Hong Kong and Taiwan,” the island's Mainland Affairs Council said, adding that China had betrayed its promises to Hong Kong, Taiwanese overwhelmingly reject unification with China under the “one country, two systems” formula in place in Hong Kong.
+The self-governing island recently said it would consider providing asylum for Hong Kong opposition figures who fear arrest for their activities.
+Ahead of the law's passage, the Trump administration said Monday it will bar defense exports to Hong Kong and will soon require licenses for the sale of items that have both civilian and military uses.

-"The United States is forced to take this action to protect U.S. national security," Secretary of State Mike Pompeo said in a statement.
-"We can no longer distinguish between the export of controlled items to Hong Kong or to mainland China.
-We cannot risk these items falling into the hands of the People's Liberation Army, whose primary purpose is to uphold the dictatorship of the (ruling Communist Party) by any means necessary."
-The U.S. Senate on Thursday unanimously approved a bill to impose sanctions on businesses and individuals including the police that undermine Hong Kong's autonomy or restrict freedoms promised to the city's residents.
-Britain says it could offer residency and possible citizenship to around 3 million of Hong Kong's 7.5 million people.
+“The United States is forced to take this action to protect U.S. national security,” Secretary of State Mike Pompeo said in a statement.
+“We can no longer distinguish between the export of controlled items to Hong Kong or to mainland China.
+We cannot risk these items falling into the hands of the People's Liberation Army, whose primary purpose is to uphold the dictatorship of the (ruling Communist Party) by any means necessary.”
+The U.S. Senate on Thursday unanimously approved a bill to impose sanctions on businesses and individuals — including the police — that undermine Hong Kong's autonomy or restrict freedoms promised to the city's residents.
+Britain has said it could offer residency and possible citizenship to around 3 million of Hong Kong's 7.5 million people.
+British Foreign Secretary Dominic Raab said his government was “deeply concerned” over reports of the law's passage, saying that would be a “grave step.”
+China has denounced all such moves as gross interference in its internal affairs and says it will retaliate with visa restrictions on unspecified Americans whose dealings with Hong Kong it finds improper.(AP) AMS AMS

-China has denounced all such moves as gross interference in its internal affairs and foreign ministry spokesperson Zhao Lijian on Monday said Beijing has decided to retaliate with visa restrictions on "U.S. personnel who perform badly on Hong Kong related issues."
-"The U.S. side's attempt to obstruct China from promoting Hong Kong's national security legislation through the so-called sanctions will never succeed," Zhao told reporters at a daily briefing.
-China decided to use the National People's Congress to enact the legislation after opposition within Hong Kong's Legislative Council and within society as a whole made it impossible to pass at the local level.

-The law is seen as the most significant erosion to date of Hong Kong's British-style rule of law and a high degree of autonomy that China promised Hong Kong would enjoy at least through 2047 under the "one country, two systems" framework.
-Passage of the legislation will also allow the central government in Beijing to also would set up a national security office in Hong Kong to collect and analyze intelligence and deal with criminal cases related to national security.

 - READ MORE ON: